Harvested at dawn

 Never powder.
 Never blends.
 Never fillers like turmeric or marigold.

-Sealed in amber glass with a gold tamper-evident seal.
+Sealed in a glass-lined tin with a gold tamper-evident seal.

 Saffron is simple if you know one rule — always bloom it first.